transdigiware/blockchain/enterprise_upgrade_tool.md

 ### Step Two: Operate your Certificate Authority on {{site.data.keyword.blockchainfull_notm}} Platform 2.0

 After you upgrade the CA, you need to click **Export identity** in the upgrade tool to download the CA admin identity to a JSON file.
 You then need to use the {{site.data.keyword.blockchainfull_notm}} Platform 2.0 console to associate the admin identity with the new CA. Log in to your {{site.data.keyword.blockchainfull_notm}} Platform 2.0 console.
 Upload the JSON identity to the console wallet by clicking the wallet tab and then **Add identity** > **Upload JSON**.
 Then, use the nodes tab to view the CA that the tool created.
-Click the **Associate identity** button to associate the CA admin identity with the CA. For more information, see [Creating and managing identities](/docs/blockchain/reference?topic=blockchain-ibp-console-identities#ibp-console-identities).
+Click the **Associate identity** button to associate the CA admin identity with the CA. For more information about your CA and the identities you will create, see [Creating and managing identities](/docs/blockchain/reference?topic=blockchain-ibp-console-identities#ibp-console-identities).

 ## Upgrade the ordering service